benjaminfoo/Architect/docs/index.md

 ---
 <hr>
 # Welcome!
+This project introduces new features and mechanics to kingdom come deliverance,
+like a construction-system, a resource-system, a basic crafting-system, town management, etc.

-This project allows the construction of entities within the games world - this means that the player can spawn anything from simple props to flora & fauna, vegetation, houses, walls, towers, tents, chairs, benches, beds, etc. anywhere in the world.
+This means that the player can create and spawn constructions - this ranges from simple props to flora & fauna,
+vegetation, houses, walls, towers, tents, chairs, benches, beds, etc. anywhere in the world.

-Make a backup of your saved games before doing anything else.
-Constructions are saved across your savegames - there is no new save required.
+Make a backup of your saved games before doing anything else - there is no new save required.

 There are _no DLCs required_ in order to use this mod.